mzxio/red/transcription/book one/Burning wreckage.md

-### Wreckage burning.
+### Burning wreckage.

 Smoke rising.
 An undisturbed column in the windless sky.
 A timeless place.
 Still if not for shadows moving, tracks on the ground.
-Only pale hills, sun.
+Only pale hills and sun.

 The wreck is too hot to touch.
 Something in the ground made it burn.
 Fire ice.
 Looks like it could burn for a while.
 It could burn forever.
 No way to tell.